syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 ## Customize the background color of text annotations

-The background color of the text annotations can be customized by using the `Background` property.
+The background color of the text annotations can be customized using the `Background` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}